Wahhabi (epithet): Western usage

-In the Western world, before the 2000s, the term "Wahhabism" was mainly used in academic, scholarly circles in the context of Ibn 'Abd al-Wahhab's Muwahhidun movement and its historical evolution in the Arabian Peninsula.
-During the post-9/11 era, the term came to be used for a wide range of militant Islamist movements across the World in various media depictions.
+In the Western world, before the 2000s, the term "Wahhabism" was mainly used in academic, scholarly circles in the context of Ibn Abd al-Wahhab's Muwahhidun movement and its historical evolution in the Arabian Peninsula.
+During the post-9/11 era, the term came to be used for a wide range of Islamist movements in Western media depictions.
+American propaganda constantly depicted Taliban as a "Wahhabi" organization during its war in Afghanistan, despite Taliban belonging to the Deobandi tradition, a movement that emerged in Indian subcontinent during the 19th century and opposed British colonial rule.